I'm back! ...

 Confession: Bonus Mom Chef is a crazy couponing mom!

-At first it was just a fascination.
 That is, I was just fascinated with the Extreme Couponing show that took many people by surprise.
 Just like so many of us have realized, once that show began to air, stores began to change their coupon policies, and manufacturers began to crack down on coupon policies in order to make it harder for individuals to be able to do that sort of extreme couponing.
 That doesn’t, however, mean that you can’t still get some pretty awesome deals... and even steals!
 It does mean that you aren’t going to get truckloads of cereal for free.
 Frankly, not many of us need truckloads of cereal for free.
 This blog post is about how I have learned to reduce the costs of my family’s average grocery and consumable bill.
 That is-- reducing how much we spend on eating, cleaning, washing, wiping... the things we do every month.

-Extreme Couponing.
+So as I said, I first became fascinated with the extreme couponers based on the TV show Extreme Couponing.
 When I say “i first became fascinated” I mean-- I loved watching the show, but I always told myself that “I don’t have time to do that” and “I don’t need that much of that stuff” and “I don’t have those same stores around me”.
 I found every excuse in the book as to why there was no way I could ever do that.
 Oh, don’t forget “I have no where to keep all that crap”.
 I just loved seeing other people do it, and dreaming about saving all that money.
 So for a couple of years, before I was married, I just watched the show in envy of what others did.

 Then as I began dating the Hubinator and realizing just HOW MUCH money it takes to feed, cover, clean, wash, and wipe a family I started to pay more attention to the show.
 I still felt totally overwhelmed with the time it took these people, the methods they used-- climbing into dumpsters, searching on websites for coupons, using large paper cutters, enlisting friends and children to help, calling friends to stand in line with them at the check out, getting moving trucks to get their groceries home, storing dry goods in their children's bedrooms, etc. There was more of a desire to save the money though as I knew that we really could use the help and needed to be saving money.